 Huh, I barely remember this poem!

 It just popped up in the process of reorganizing my documents after migrating to Mac.
-I’m a writer, not a poet, and I regard any poem that I topically or accidentally compose, and which is not intentionally satirical, is derivative of some poetic style or other by default.
-It creaks & grates, and it sounds like song lyrics but I at least remember that it wasn’t written for a song.
+I’m a writer, not a poet, and I regard any poem that I topically or accidentally compose, and which is not intentionally satirical, as derivative of some poetic style or other by default.
+It creaks & grates, and it sounds like song lyrics but I’m pretty sure it wasn’t written for a song.
 But that’s all I can remember, and I have only the most vague idea about what it could possibly mean or be about.

 Let’s meet where all them angels dwell

 with money changing hands;

 themselves with sudden skill

 To weave sophisticated views

 If you have something valuable to add or some interesting point to discuss, I’ll be looking forward to meeting you on Twitter!